-Belgium Cyprus Denmark Hungary Ireland Luxembourg The EC Interest and Royalty Directive has been implemented into Irish law.
+Belgium Cyprus Denmark Hungary Ireland Luxembourg or commits to hold directly or indirectly at least 25% of respectively the share capital of the Belgian debtor and that of the Beneficiary for a period of at least one year.
+Irish law.
 It eliminates withholding tax on cross border interest and royalty payments between associated companies in the EU.
-Two companies are associated if one owns at least 25% of the other or at least 25% of each company is owned by a third company.
+Two companies are associated if one owns at least 25% of the other or at least 25% of non-EU branch of an EU company do not qualify for the 0% rate. each company is owned by a third company.

-3.3 Withholding tax on royalties paid by the holding company
+Withholding tax on royalties paid by the holding company

 Belgium Cyprus Denmark Hungary Ireland Luxembourg 15%, which may be reduced by virtue of tax treaties.
 0% withholding tax to qualifying EU companies under similar conditions as set forth under 3.2 above.
 No withholding tax is levied on royalties paid by the Cyprus company unless the rights are used in Cyprus, in which case there is a 10% withholding tax.
 25% withholding tax applies to industrial royalties, which may be reduced by virtue of tax treaties.
 There is no withholding tax on artistic royalties.
 Royalties paid to an affiliated company within the EU are exempt from taxation within the conditions of the EC Interest and Royalty Directive.
-No withholding tax applies to royalty payments made to corporate entities. withholding tax is only applicable to patent royalties, at the rate of 20%.
+No withholding tax applies to royalty payments made to a corporate entity.
+Withholding tax is only applicable to patent royalties, at the rate of 20%.
 The rate may be reduced to between 0% and 15% by virtue of a tax treaty.
 Exemptions The EC Interest and Royalty Directive has been implemented into Irish law.
 It eliminates withholding tax on cross border interest and royalty payments between associated companies in the EU.
-Two companies are associated if one owns at least 25% of each company is owned by a third company.
-A domestic exemption applies to royalties paid by a company (in the course of a trade or business carried on by that company) to a company resident for tax purposes in a member state of the EU (other than Ireland) or a jurisdiction with which Ireland has a double taxation treaty that is in force or that is signed but not yet ratified (Albania, Bosnia and Herzegovina, Hong Kong, Kuwait, Montenegro, Morocco, Singapore and the United None, with the exception of royalties paid for certain artistic, literary and sport related activities conducted in Luxembourg paid to a non-resident not being a qualifying EU resident covered by the EC Interest and Royalty Directive.
+Two companies are associated if one owns at least 25% of the other or at least 25% of each company is owned by a third company.
+A domestic exemption applies to royalties paid by a company (in the course of a trade or business carried on by that company) to a company resident for tax purposes in a member state of the EU (other than Ireland) or a jurisdiction with which Ireland has a double taxation treaty that is in force or that is signed but not yet ratified (Armenia, Bosnia and Herzegovina, Kuwait, Morocco, Panama and Saudi Arabia) and which jurisdiction imposes a tax which generally None, with the exception of royalties paid for certain artistic, literary and sport related activities conducted in Luxembourg paid to a non-resident not being a qualifying EU resident covered by the EC Interest and Royalty Directive.

-Belgium Cyprus Denmark Hungary Ireland Luxembourg Arab Emirates) and which jurisdiction imposes a tax which generally applies to royalties receivable from foreign territories, except where such royalties are paid to that company in connection with a trade or business which is carried on in Ireland by that company through a branch or agency.
+Belgium Cyprus Denmark Hungary Ireland Luxembourg applies to royalties receivable from foreign territories, except where such royalties are paid to that company in connection with a trade or business which is carried on in Ireland by that company through a branch or agency.

-4. Non-resident capital gains taxation
+Non-resident capital gains taxation 4.